 The committee may amend or terminate the Equity Incentive Plans at any time, subject to stockholder approval if required by applicable law, rule or regulation, including the rules of the stock exchange on which our shares of common stock are listed.
-In particular, unless otherwise permitted under the terms of the Equity Incentive Plans, the committee may not reduce the exercise price of an outstanding stock option or SAR, make a payment to cancel an outstanding stock option or SAR when the exercise price exceeds the fair market value or take any other action with respect to an outstanding stock option or SAR that may be treated as a repricing of the award under the rules of the stock exchange on which our shares of common stock are listed.
-However, no amendment may adversely impair the rights of a participant under a previously granted award without the participant's consent.
+The committee may amend the terms of any outstanding award granted under the Equity Incentive Plans at any time so long as the amendment would not materially and adversely affect the rights of a participant under a previously granted award without the participant's consent.